-Our use of 'metamathematical' in the previous paragraph has two senses.
-Metaphorically, Hilbert is constructing a model and so this is a precursor of model theory.
-But he has also given a 'formalism-free' proof of Theorem 4.0.9.2.
-(I.e. with the conclusion expressed as in the quotation before Theorem 4.0.9.)
-But as we noted in proving Theorem 4.0.9.2, this formalism-free proof translates to the existence of a formal proof by the extended completeness theorem.
+he has also given a 'formalism-free' proof of Theorem 2.4.2.2.
+(I.e. with the conclusion expressed as in the quotation before Theorem 4.0.1.)
+In the weakest sense this proof is formalism free since there is no formal proof system.
+But even more, the 'interpretation' makes no reference to the formal vocabulary or any notion of a formal language.
+But as we noted in proving Theorem 2.4.4, this formalism-free proof translates to the existence of a formal proof by the extended completeness theorem.
 (Of course, this translation was not available to Hilbert in 1900.)
+That is, in the proof of the formal Theorem 2.4.2.2, we invoked Hilbert's semantic proof of Theorem 2.4.2.1.
+Such a translation is a standard consequence of the extended completeness theorem and a routine model theoretic tool.
+This does not mean that the semantical proof is tacitly formal; it just expresses the content of the completeness theorem.